JonathanMoiseyev/chat-application/README.md

 node app.js
 ```

-To run the client, run the following command in the client directory:
+To run the web client, run the following command in the web client directory:

 ```bash
 npm start